 When you are considering how much does it cost to adopt a child, the finances will most likely be one of the biggest hurdles you will face.
-Anything that is not foster adoption related is not cheap, but do not panic.
-It is very likely that you will not need to pay for the full cost of adoption entirely out of pocket.
+Anything that is not foster adoption-related is not cheap, but do not panic.
+Likely, you will not need to pay for the full cost of adoption entirely out of pocket.
 A wide variety of finance options are available if you are willing to do a little digging and a whole lot of paperwork.

 – Adoption Grants.
 There are quite a few agencies that offer adoption grants or scholarships that do not need to be repaid.
 Each grant has its own set of requirements and specifications, but they are generally only available for international and domestic adoptions only.
 Check out our adoption grants website for more information.

 – Adoption Loans.
 Adoption loans allow you to finance your adoption at fixed interest rates and a predictable repayment schedule.
 These loans allow you to have cash ready to cover most or all aspects of the adoption process.
 They allow for funds to be available in an emergency as well.
 There are a variety of agencies or lenders who offer adoption loans.
 Visit this section of our website for more information on adoption loans.